About This Course

 - Leaving Certificate (or equivalent qualification)/FETAC Level 5 qualification

-- Candidates who do not have Leaving Certificate or FETAC Level 5 but are over 21 years of age and have a minimum of 2 years relevant experience may be deemed suitable, subject to the approval of the ACE Committee
+- Candidates who do not have Leaving Certificate or FETAC Level 5 but are over 21 years of age may be deemed suitable, subject to the approval of the ACE Committee

 - On successful completion of the second year of the course, participants will be awarded a Diploma in Environmental Science and Social Policy

 - English Language Requirement: All applicants whose first language is not English must have attained IELTS Level 6 or the equivalent TOEFL score

 €990 per academic year in Cahersiveen

 There maybe additional costs paid directly by the student when attending fieldwork.